danielalcalde/encap/README.md

+# Encap: A Simple Tool for Managing Computational Experiments
 <p align="center">
 <img src="https://user-images.githubusercontent.com/53435922/217352989-c400e86c-31e0-40cb-a734-004e5994dda8.svg" width="200"/>
 </p>

-Encap is a simple tool to help you keep track of your computational experiments.
-Designed for scientific computing, it makes it easy to run different experiments in different containers and keep track of the results.
+Encap is a user-friendly tool designed to help you manage and keep track of your computational experiments, especially in the field of scientific computing.
+With Encap, you can easily run various experiments in separate containers and maintain a record of the results.

-It currently has support for:
+## Features

+Encap currently supports:

 * Re-running old experiments
 * Tracking git repositories
 * Running multiple experiments in parallel
 * Running experiments on Slurm
-* Running experiments remotely via ssh
+* Running experiments remotely via SSH

-Note that it is currently incompatible with macOS.
+Please note that Encap is currently incompatible with macOS/Windows.

-If you want to run a script instead of typing:
+## Running a Script with Encap

+Instead of running a script using the standard command:
 ```bash
 python scripts/my_script.py
 ```
-with encap you would write:
+You can run it with Encap by typing:
 ```
 encap run scripts/my_script.py -n <version_name>
 ```
-this will create a folder scripts/my_script/<version_name> and copy the script inside.
+This command creates a folder named `scripts/my_script/<version_name>` and copies the script inside.
+The script is then automatically executed using the following command:
-Then the script will be executed with
 ```
 setsid nohup time python scripts/my_script/<version_name>/my_script.py &>> scripts/my_script/<version_name>/log & disown
 ```
-While the experiment is running, the log file is printed to the terminal.
-This makes it easy and convenient to keep track of different computing experiments.
-In Python, an simple example experiment might look like this:
+As the experiment runs, the log file is displayed in the terminal, making it easy and convenient to monitor different computing experiments.

+### Python Example

+Consider the following simple Python experiment:

 #### my_script.py
 ```python